justinmeiners/efficient-programming-with-components/15_merge_inplace.md

 It's a good algorithm.
 It's stable.
 It uses no extra storage.
-Whether, that's really needed or not, we don't know.
+Whether that's really needed or not, we don't know.
 It has `log(n)` levels.
 At every level we have a merge which is `O(n log(n))`. so the overall complexity is `O(n log^2(n))`.